i3labs/i3labs.github.io/_posts/2019-03-09-getting-inputs-for-your-voice-app.md

 > App: There are no game nights planned for **Friday**.
 Would you like to add one?
 > User: No.

 To build this out, we will need to first tell the framework that we need to accept an input of type `date`.
+Providing a type allows the underlying system to be smart.
+In this case, expecting a date allows for inputs to not only accept days of the week, but also commonly used "today", "tomorrow", or even "25th November".

 ```javascript
 violet.addInputTypes({